ipfs/specs/keystore/readme.md

 - `ipfs object put`
     - Support for a `-encrypt-key` option, for encrypting the object before hashing and storing

+- `ipfs name publish`
+	- Support for a `-key` option to select which keyspace to publish to

 ### Code Changes/Additions
 An outline of which packages or submodules will be affected.